Baking bread at home is like magic. This recipe for Brioche Buns will be the magical answer to creating the perfect burger experience.

 To make these burger buns, you’ll need the following ingredients:

-- – has a higher protein content than which means has more gluten in it.
+- Bread flour – has a higher protein content than all-purpose flour which means bread flour has more gluten in it.
 This helps make the dough more elastic and light, resulting in a chewy and airy texture when baked

-- – standard flour you likely have in your kitchen
+- All-purpose flour – standard flour you likely have in your kitchen

-- – you can use in equal amounts instead of .
-Your dough will likely rise, or proof, faster than with , so keep an eye on it
+- Active dry yeast – you can use instant yeast in equal amounts instead of active dry yeast.
+Your dough will likely rise, or proof, faster than with active dry yeast, so keep an eye on it

 - Milk – I use whole milk and have not tried this recipe with any other variation, however, it would likely work just fine with dairy-free alternative milks such as oat or almond

-- – helps feed the yeast.
+- Granulated Sugar – helps feed the yeast.
 Don’t worry, the dough will not be sweet because of the sugar

 - Unsalted butter – you can certainly substitute unsalted butter for salted in this recipe.
 If you do, cut down on the amount of salt you add by about a 1/2 teaspoon